Firm Brochure and Form ADV Part 2A

 The company has been in business since January 1996 and is privately owned.
 Gary Wagner is the principal owner of the company.
 As of December 31, 2014, WWM managed $447,922,000.
 All assets managed are on a discretionary basis.

 WWM collects fees for advisory services by charging clients a percentage of assets under management as follows:

 Financial Planning is included in the asset management fee.
 For clients who don’t pay an asset management fee, we bill for our time on an hourly basis or via a quarterly retainer.
 Hourly charges are $175-$250 per hour for professional time.
 Fees are negotiable.

 All asset management fees are payable in advance and deducted directly from client’s accounts unless otherwise specified.
+WWM reserves the right to negotiate with clients, friends and family.
+Clients may also be grandfathered to previous fee schedules.
 In addition to paying WWM’s fee, client's assets will be subject to fees and costs charged by mutual funds, separate account managers, private placement sponsors and custodians.